 Using computer simulations in refugee settlements was a scrollytelling piece I produced during my time at UN Global Pulse.
 It showcases research that models the spread of COVID-19 in refugee settlements in order to inform intervention planning on the ground, and explains how this computational model works.

 It was my first experience with web interactives, so it was a great opportunity to learn and explore different tools.
-Here, I was responsible for storyboarding, illustrations, design, and developement.
+Here, I was responsible for storyboarding, illustrations, design, and development.
 I collaborated with colleagues at UN Global Pulse on the story and copyedit, and with colleagues at MIT-IBM Watson AI Lab on the code.
 Some of the tools we used included Vue.js, d3-force, and gsap.

 Screenshot of the title screen, featuring an image of three Rohingya children in Bangladesh, overlooking a settlement.
 Using computer simulations in refugee settlements: Diving into the epidemic models that can teach us about the spread of disease and intervention planning.